SenseLogic/CIBYL/README.md

 # Description

-Cibyl is a lightweight language which allows to develop Ruby and Crystal applications with a C-like syntax.
+Cibyl allows to develop Ruby and Crystal applications with a C-like syntax :

-## Syntax

-Most of the Ruby/Crystal syntax is kept unchanged, except that :

-*   `.cb` files contain Cibyl code
-*   a comment starts by `//`
-*   a block starts by `{` and ends by `}`
-*   a `do` block starts its own line

 ```ruby
 // Recursive Fibonacci function